 Venison Tacos are a favorite around here.
-I think my boys would eat tacos every single day of their lives for breakfast, lunch, dinner and for a snack if I’d fix it for them.
+I think my boys would eat tacos every single day of their lives for breakfast, lunch, dinner, and for a snack if I’d fix it for them.
 This is one meal I don’t feel guilty about them glutting on.
-It’s only 252 calories and has several essential vitamins.
+It’s only 252 calories!

 I know, I know–tacos are such a simple recipe and it’s nothing new and exciting.
 You’re maybe wondering why I have it on my website.
 Well, it’s because tacos are simple.
 Haven’t you read my tagline, “Keeping It Simple.”
 That’s what Deer Recipes is all about and you can’t get any simpler than tacos.